The Positives (album)

-The Positives is the second full-length studio album by American rock band Person L, released through Academy Fight Song on November 17, 2009.
+The Positives is the second and final full-length studio album by American rock band Person L, released through Academy Fight Song on November 17, 2009.

 Background and production

 On January 24, 2008, "I Sing the Body Electric" was posted on the group's Myspace profile, followed by "Goodness Gracious" on February 4.
 In February 2009, it was revealed that the band's next album would be released later in the year.
 The Positives was produced and engineered by Aaron Marsh, with recording starting on February 10.
 On March 2, frontman Kenny Vasoli posted an update from the studio: "I have four more songs to sing, [and] there are a few guitars left to track along with some general what-have-yous."
 On March 9, it was announced that recording was finished.
 14 songs were tracked, with 12 of them appearing on the album.
 The album was mixed at the end of the month by Matt Goldman, and mastered by Alex Lowe.